Handing authority for the crisis to Donald Trump is likely too much for most California politicians to stomach. They should consider it anyway.

 The scale of the California homeless crisis demands a national response

 Approximately 1,833 people lost their lives during and after Hurricane Katrina.
 In 2017, the last year for which numbers are available, at least 2,000 homeless people died in California.
-Last year 918 homeless people died in Los Angeles County alone.
-That’s a death every nine and half hours, in the wealthiest city in the wealthiest state in the wealthiest nation in human history.
-It has been widely reported that diseases most people associate with the middle ages – typhus, typhoid, tuberculosis – are spreading in homeless camps across the state.
-There are legitimate fears of an outbreak of bubonic plague as soon as later this summer.
+In 2019, more than 1,000 homeless people died in Los Angeles County.
+That’s a death every nine hours, in the wealthiest city in the wealthiest state in the wealthiest nation in human history.
+And again, those are just the official numbers.
+Meanwhile it has been widely reported that diseases associated with the middle ages – typhus, typhoid, tuberculosis – are spreading in homeless camps across the state.
+There are legitimate fears of an outbreak of bubonic plague as soon as later this summer, and God help the Southland if coronavirus arrives.
 Police officers, firefighters, and volunteers working in homeless communities routinely report all manner of ailments, ranging from inexplicable coughs to influenza and typhus.
-And it’s only getting worse.

 Homeless encampments also present terrifying risks of fire.
 In December 2017 a homeless cook fire got out of control in West Los Angeles and sparked a brush fire that consumed seven houses in Bel Air and threatened the Getty Center and its priceless art collections and research centers.
 A fire captain in downtown Los Angeles recently told The All Aspect Report that his crews are called to douse dumpster fires several times a day.
 He said they refer to one of their trucks as “the dumpster fire tender.”
 Homeless fires are a daily occurrence from the San Fernando Valley to the Bay Area, the state capital to remote Butte County.
 It’s a literal version of Russian roulette, and it’s only a matter of time before one of those fires gets out of control and becomes the state’s next Camp Fire.

 The fires are just one aspect of the lawlessness that California’s homeless crisis has created.
 Vandalism, assault, drug sales, public intoxication, disturbing the peace, public defecation, even prostitution and attempted murder all have become terrifyingly commonplace.
-Most crimes aren’t even reported anymore – why bother calling 911 when you know no one’s coming?
+Meanwhile, thanks to laws like Prop 47, more than a dozen felonies including armed assault have been downgraded to misdemeanors.
+Prosecutors like San Francisco’s Chesea Boudin have all but stopped prosecuting so-called quality of life crimes.
+Even violent felons, attempted kidnappers, attempted rapists, routinely walk after a few hours in jail.
+As a result of these fundamental breakdowns in criminal law, many – perhaps most – crimes aren’t even reported anymore.
+Why bother calling 911 when you know no one’s coming, much less following up and prosecuting?

 If the scope of these issues doesn’t justify federal intervention it’s hard to see what would.
 California has hit rock bottom.